MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

     - 5 - Refresh needed as purchase is successful
     - 6 - Purchase is successful
     - 7 - Generic dime error
-    - 8 - Dime telemetry cannot be uploaded due to communication failure
+    - 8 - Dime telemetry can't be uploaded due to communication failure
     - 9 - Two instances of Dime running causing interruption error
     - 10 - Base WebURL loaded on officemobile app is invalid
     - 11 - Communication of officemobile app with Dime failed
     - 12 - No communication channel could be established
-    - 13 - Communication ID could not be sent to Dime
+    - 13 - Communication ID couldn't be sent to Dime
     - 14 - The officemobile app is communicating to the wrong endpoint
     - 15 - AuthToken isn't obtained for this MSA account
     - 16 - AuthToken isn't sent to Dime